splineops/splineops/docs/user-guide/02_resize.rst

 Three resizing methods can be called:

-- **Standard Interpolation**: Smooth, continuous interpolation.
+- Standard Interpolation: Smooth, continuous interpolation.
-- **Least-Squares Projection**: Optimal resizing with minimal approximation error.
+- Least-Squares Projection: Optimal resizing with minimal approximation error.
 Slower than standard interpolation but with better interpolation quality.
 It requires float64 precision.
-- **Oblique Projection**: Similar to Least-Squares projection, but faster and lower quality.
+- Oblique Projection: Similar to Least-Squares projection, but faster and lower quality.
 It works well with with float32 precision

 In general, it is recommended to use standard interpolation for most cases; in case higher accuracy is required and float64 precision is used, least-squares projection is recommended.
 Oblique projection provides better balance of performance, speed and accuracy.